shivivats/shivivats.github.io/_other-work/02-kind-companion.md

 A couple of courses during my Master's degree[^2] focused on non-entertainment games and eventually motivated me to explore video games for mental health as a topic.
 At the time of the development of this app, the COVID-19 pandemic was in full swing as well, and everyone's mental health, mine included, seemed to be going down the gutter.
 After experimenting with a few mental health apps[^3] [^4] myself, I was motivated to develop such an app of my own.

 Additionally, a course on the psychological impact of video games introduced me to many games associated with mental health.
-I was introduced to the game ``Kind Words''[^5].
+I was introduced to the game "Kind Words"[^5].
 I liked the idea of writing and sending thoughts away.
 It made it into the app as a subfeature of the notes vault.

 Eventually, I decided on the professor for this course, Wolfgang Hoi[^6], as my primary supervisor and guide for the internship.
 It was a great decision as his knowledge of psychology and video games made him a great mentor and helped me with the specifics of many design features when I felt stuck.